chenasraf/simple-scaffold/README.md

 # simple-scaffold

-Simple Scaffold allows you to create your structured files based on templates.
+Simple Scaffold allows you to generate any set of files in the easiest way possible with simple commands.

+It is completely framework agnostic so you can use it for anything from a few simple files to an entire app boilerplate setup.

-Simply organize your commonly-created files in their original structure, and replace any variable values (such as component or app name) inside the paths or contents of the files with tokens to be populated upon scaffolding.
+Simply organize your commonly-created files in their original structure, and running Simple Scaffold will copy the files to the output path, while replacing values (such as component or app name, or other custom data) inside the paths or contents of the files using Handlebars.js syntax.

-Then, run Simple Scaffold and it will generate your files for you in the desired structure, with file names and contents that contain your dynamic information.

-It's a simple way to easily create reusable components, common class files to start writing from, or even entire app structures.

 ## Install